gcornetta/car-simulator/README.md

 2. in the project folder run `npm install` to install the project dependencies.
 3. to run the application type `npm start`.

 The easiest way to pack the Electron application and generate an executable for your platform is using `electron-forge`.
-All the scripts and configurations are automativally generated when the Electron application is created.
+All the scripts and configurations are automatically generated when the Electron application is created.
 To create and scaffold an Electron application you could use `npx` (that is bundled with the node package manager `npm`):

 ```
-npm create-electron-app <app-name> --template=<template-name>
+npx create-electron-app <app-name> --template=<template-name>
 ```

 The electron application can be started from the application folder typing `npm start`.
 The electron application can be packaged typing `npm run make`.